-* The Shell parking lot on Monsarrat Avenue offers inexpensive parking.
+* Waikiki Shell parking lot on Monsarrat Avenue offers inexpensive parking.
 When we checked on October 2019, the rate started at $6 per day.
 See this link for parking options and pricing.
 This parking area is located on the Diamond Head side of Waikiki, near Honolulu Zoo and Kapiolani Park.
 No overnight parking is allowed.

-* Royal Hawaiian Center is offering one hour of free parking with validation for up to two hours.
+* Royal Hawaiian Center offers free parking with validation for up to two hours.
 After the first and second hours, you’ll be charged a modest rate of $2 per hour for another 2 hours.
 A minimum purchase is required for the free/reduced rate.
 See this link for more information.

 * Metered parking is available at the Honolulu Zoo parking lot entrance at Kapahulu Avenue.
-The rare is $1 per hour.
-You can pay for parking remotely by phone.
-For more information on paying by phone, see this link.
+The rate is $1.50 per hour.
+You can only park up to four hours maximum.
+For more information, see this link.

 * See this list of Waikiki parking garages and locations with their associated fees.

-Cheap Waikiki Parking for Long-Term Visits — More than 10 hours
+Cheap Waikiki Parking for Long-Term Visits — Overnight Parking

 If you’re staying in a hotel in Waikiki Beach, you can expect to pay an approximate average around $40 per day for parking.
 Valet parking rates can be even more.
 Be sure and check your hotel’s parking options and rates before you shop around for something cheaper.
 If your hotel charges $40 or less per night, you’ve found a pretty good parking deal for Waikiki Beach.

 Over the years, options for free overnight parking have virtually vanished.
 Many of the spaces that were previously free are now metered.
 This site has some of the Waikiki parking options for the general public for you to get an idea of what various garages charge.